This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-The sum type of Circle and Rectangle, let’s call it Shape, can be implemented in C as follows:
+Then a sum type of Circle and Rectangle, let’s call it Shape, can be implemented in C as follows:

 struct Shape {